-Monkeypox can spread to anyone through close, personal, often skin-to-skin contact, including through direct contact with infectious sores, scabs, or body fluids, and during sex, as well as activities like kissing, hugging, massaging, and cuddling.
-Monkeypox can spread through touching materials used by a person with monkeypox that haven’t been cleaned, such as clothing and bedding.
+Mpox can spread to anyone through close, personal, often skin-to-skin contact, including through direct contact with infectious sores, scabs, or body fluids, and during sex, as well as activities like kissing, hugging, massaging, and cuddling.
+Mpox can spread through touching materials used by a person with mpox that haven’t been cleaned, such as clothing and bedding.
 It can also spread by respiratory secretions during prolonged, close, face-to-face contact.

 - Direct skin-to-skin contact with rash lesions

 - Living in a house and sharing a bed with someone

 - Sharing towels or unwashed clothing

 - Respiratory secretions through prolonged face-to-face interactions (the type that mainly happen when living with someone or caring for someone who has mpox)